The Best Car Insurance in Washington for 2022

 Best Car Insurance in Washington for a Military Background

-MoneyGeek’s scoring system found USAA to be the best car insurance company in Washington for veterans and military members.
-It scored a 5 out of 5 in all categories, making its overall scores higher than all other car insurance providers in Washington.
+With a MoneyGeek score of 100 out of 100, USAA is the best car insurance company in Washington for veterans and military members.
+It scored a 5 out of 5 in all categories, making its overall scores higher than all other car insurance providers in the state.
 A full coverage policy costs $638 per year on average.
 If you’re looking for a policy meeting Washington’s minimum car insurance requirements, USAA offers one for an average of $324.
 A driver with an at-fault accident can get car insurance for around $902.

 MoneyGeek’s Pick: USAA

 A full coverage car insurance policy costs $638 per year on average

 Offers rideshare insurance and a loyalty discount